 Let’s get started.

-- You can use 500+ templates to produce professional, amazing-looking shops without a dedicated web development team
+- You can use 500+ customizable templates to produce professional, amazing-looking shops without a dedicated web development team

 - It automatically creates a version of a shop optimized for mobile and you can rearrange elements on the mobile version thanks to a separate mobile editor